New Year’s Resolutions for the New Parent - Baby Chick

 Share

 Do you find that you are burning the candle at both ends?
 There is no job more demanding than that of a new parent.
-The most important thing you can do to take care of your baby is take care of yourself first!
-So, for the new year, how about you resolve to take care of yourself.
+The most important thing you can do to take care of your baby is to take care of yourself first!
+So, how about you resolve to take care of yourself for the new year?
 Here are a few fun ways to fulfill this important resolution.

 New Year’s Resolutions for the New Parent

-Begin by taking a moment to evaluate how you are feeling at any given time.
-There is a great acronym, HALT.
+Begin by evaluating how you are feeling at any given time.
+There is a great acronym: HALT.
 Are you feeling Hungry, Angry, Lonely, or Tired?
 Halt and take a minute to take a few deep breaths and get in touch with how you feel.
-If you can identify feelings of hunger, anger, loneliness, or fatigue, try to address these first.
+If you can identify feelings of hunger, anger, loneliness, or fatigue, address these first.

 If you are feeling angry, take some time to explore this.
 Are you resentful, frustrated, unfulfilled?
 What is contributing to the anger?
 Is it something that you can talk to your partner or a good friend about and develop some solutions?
-By the way, this is a helpful acronym with your baby as well.
+By the way, this is also a helpful acronym with your baby.
 Could she be hungry, angry, lonely, or overtired if she is having an irritable day?
 Always try to meet these most basic needs first in you and your baby.

 Book a date night once in a while.
-Grandma would probably love a few hours alone with her grandson, and you can get some adult conversation and eat with two hands!
-Maybe watch a movie or go out with friends and have some adult conversation.
+Grandma would probably love a few hours alone with her grandson, and you can have some adult conversation and eat with two hands!
+Maybe watch a movie, go out with friends, and have some adult conversation.
 One night out does wonders for feelings of fulfillment.
 Perhaps you work all day and feel guilty about going out in the evening, but work is not playing for you.
 Remember, work is work and does not count as relaxation or leisure.
 For a well-balanced life, you need work, play, and leisure.

 Was this article helpful?